-Secretary of State William F. Galvin's office confirmed it has an open investigation into EmGoldex Team USA Inc. and the individuals running it.
-"The state Securities Division has an open investigation and is actively looking at the issuer and individuals associated with it," said spokesman Brian McNiff.
-He offered no other details.
+Secretary of State William F. Galvin's office confirmed its open investigation into EmGoldex Team USA Inc. and its operators.
+Spokesman Brian McNiff stated that the Securities Division is actively scrutinizing both the issuer and individuals connected to the operation, though he offered no further specific details regarding the ongoing probe.

-The company pitches itself differently depending on who's listening.
-EmGoldex filed incorporation papers in Massachusetts in June claiming to be a training center.
-But online and Facebook pages tell a different story: they advertise large returns for buying gold and recruiting others.
-The marketing materials promise $8,000 payouts to people who spend $800 on gold with the company.
+EmGoldex presents itself inconsistently depending on the audience.
+While it filed incorporation papers in Massachusetts in June as a "training center," its online presence and Facebook pages aggressively market large returns for buying gold and recruiting new participants.
+Marketing materials specifically promise payouts of $8,000 to individuals who invest $800 in gold through the company.

 What is EmGoldex and why is it under investigation by Massachusetts authorities?